-Night Court was a situation comedy that aired on NBC from January 1984 until May 1992.It followed the goings-on of a night-shift Manhattan arraignment court, which was populated by a madcap band of lawyers, judges, and bailiffs, including (by the end of the series):
+A supremely zany sitcom created by Reinhold Weege, produced by his company, Starry Night Productions (alongside Warner Bros.), and aired on NBC from 198492, Night Court followed the goings-on of a night-shift Manhattan arraignment court populated by a madcap band of lawyers, judges, and bailiffs, including (by the end of the series):

-The womanizing, selfish, pigheaded, but always witty and acid-tongued district attorney, Reinhold "Dan" Fielding (John Larroquette).
+- Reinhold "Dan" Fielding (John Larroquette), the womanizing, selfish, pigheaded, but always witty and acid-tongued assistant district attorney.

-Public Defender Christine Sullivan (Markie Post), who despite being a beautiful and independent woman is an utterly naive, morally-upright prude.
+- Christine Sullivan (Markie Post), the public defender, who despite being a beautiful and independent woman is an utterly naive, morally-upright prude.

-Mac Robinson (Charles Robinson), court clerk and Vietnam veteran, the accomplice to most of Judge Stone's pranks, his verbal foil and his closest friend.
+- Mac Robinson (Charlie Robinson), court clerk and Vietnam veteran, the accomplice to most of Judge Stone's pranks, his verbal foil and his closest friend.

 "All rise, TV Tropes Court Part 2 is now in session, the Honorable Judge Harold T. Stone presiding":

 Christine: What if I had a sex change?